realpython/python-guide/docs/writing/structure.rst

     def func()
         pass  # Do something

-Using short functions or methods helps writing good code for many reasons, one being that their local scope is clearer, and the risk of using the same name for two unrelated things is lowered.
+Using short functions or methods helps reduce the risk of using the same name for two unrelated things.

 It is better to use different names even for things that are related, when they have a different type: